vegasbrianc/docker-compose-demo/README.md

     web_4   | 172.17.1.140 - - [04/Sep/2015 14:14:19] "GET / HTTP/1.1" 200 -

 # Version 2 Compose File
 Version 2 docker-compose file is now available.
 In order to use the 'docker-compose-v2.yml' file the command changes slightly.
 Run the below command to launch a version 2 compose project.
 This project is also slightly changed as the jwilder/nginx doesn't support the v2 format.
 The v2 is now running the HAproxy from dockercloud.
+A benefit of running the HAProxy from Dockercloud is it automatically detects the coming and going of containers and doesn't require any changes.
+Additionally, it also is compatabile with Docker Swarm.

-A benefit of running this load balancer is it automatically detects the coming and going of containers and doesn't require any changes.
+Additional changes in the V2 compose file includes overlay networking.
+Now the containers have front and back networks.
+This allows to VLAN how the containers connect to each other.
+For example, the Front network is public facing while the back network is only internal traffic between the application and database.

 Run the below command to launch a version 2 compose project in the foreground.